 Father God had given him some glimpses of the road ahead but not the mistreating of the people by the Egyptians, the plagues, or being chased by a determined army.
 God had given him some pretty convincing signs to do but there was no mention of the people being stubborn and rebelling.

-In looking at the big picture (that is all I can do for now) this is what I see that happened:
+In looking at the big picture (that is all I can do for now) this is what I see happening:

 - Moses was retrained